Print

 Notes

-Add protein: For added protein, add 1 can (15 oz.), drained and rinsed, or 1 1/2 cups cooked cannellini or great northern beans.
-You may also consider adding 2 sliced vegan sausages, Tofurky or Field Roast.
+Add protein: For added protein, add 1 can (15 oz.), drained and rinsed, or 1 1/2 cups cooked white beans, such as chickpeas, cannellini, or great northern.
+You may also consider adding 2 sliced vegan sausages, such as Tofurky or Field Roast.
 Add the beans/sausage when adding the peas and artichoke hearts.

-Pan suggestions: No need to use a paella pan, you can use a dutch oven or other large pot to cook your paella.
-The reason for using a paella pan is to have a thin layer of rice that hopefully crisps up a bit, with the vegetables over top.
+Pan suggestions: No need to use a paella pan; you can use a Dutch oven or other large pot to cook your paella.
+The reason for using a paella pan is to achieve a thin layer of rice that hopefully crisps a bit, with the vegetables on top.
 You can still achieve this with the other vessels mentioned above.
-I used this paella pan and found this cover to be helpful with the large-sized pan.
+I used this paella pan and found the cover helpful for the large pan.

-Go for the socarrat: If you like to get the socarrat (a caramelized layer of toasted rice at the bottom of the pan), at the end of cooking, turn the heat up for 1 -2 minutes listening for the sizzle or smell of toasted (not burnt) rice.
-The rice at the bottom of the pan will crispen up making for a crispy texture.
+Go for the socarrat: If you like the socarrat (a caramelized layer of toasted rice at the bottom of the pan), at the end of cooking, turn the heat up for 1-2 minutes, listening for the sizzle or smell of toasted (not burnt) rice.
+The rice at the bottom of the pan will crisp, creating a crispy texture.
 It’s quite a treat!

 Use canned/jarred ‘grilled’ artichoke hearts if you like.
 If using frozen, be sure to thaw first.